-The projector with order number R9050130 and R90501301 is protected with an automatic circuit breaker of 15 A and projector with order number R90501305 is protected with an automatic circuit breaker of 20A.
-The circuit breaker is built in into the power switch.
+The projector is protected with an automatic circuit breaker of 20 A which is built in into the power switch.

-Power input voltage versus light output (for R9050130 and R90501301)
+Power input voltage versus light output

 When the input power is between 170V and 264V the maximum light output with 4 lamps can be reached.